rahulvanukuri/rahulvanukuri.github.io/_pages/experiences.md

             <ul class="section-content">
                 <li>Secured PCI-DSS compliance, the gold standard for protecting sensitive client data, mitigating breaches, and safeguarding customers from financial and identity theft risks.</li>
                 <li>Instrumental in Eastern Bank PLC’s trailblazing PCI-DSS implementation, solidifying its position as a frontrunner in data security within Bangladesh’s banking sector.</li>
-                <li>Activated 24/7 cyber defenses using SIEM and SOAR systems, fending off major threats like ransomware and DDoS attacks and protecting over USD 4 billion in assets.</li>
+                <li>Activated 24/7 cyber defenses using SIEM and SOAR systems, fending off major threats like ransomware and DDoS attacks and protecting assets.</li>
             </ul>
         </div>